 With his new book, mostly completed and with a working title of "Every Day is a Miracle if you Never Give Up", Shindruk offers a thought per day--366 positive messages of hope and inspiration that Shindruk says is a tribute to the people he loves and who love him.

-"I've also collected the birthdays of some 400 people, so I'll mention those in the book too," he said.
 "God keeps taking care of me, through each cancer surgery and recovery.
-(Those include intestinal, prostate and kidney cancers) Every time, the doctors have gotten it all, so I've been lucky and I'm good to go.
-I've slowed down and wobble a bit, but I still do ten miles on the stationary bike every morning."
+(Those include intestinal, prostate and kidney cancers) Every time, the doctors have gotten it all, so I've been lucky," he said.
+"I've slowed down and wobble a bit, but I still do ten miles on the stationary bike every morning."

-"I'm so glad the churches have opened up again, and I've missed the hugs and smiles and going for coffee," said Shindruk, who sends friends positive messages by phone or email seven days a week.
-He's labeled those messages Marvelous Monday, Terrific Tuesday, Wonderful Wednesday, Tremendous Thursday, Fantastic Friday, Super Saturday and Sensational Sunday.
-"Others have retired or quit jobs, but I'm not going to stop.
+"I've missed hugs and smiles and going for coffee with friends," said Shindruk, who sends friends positive messages by phone or email seven days a week.
+He's labeled the messages Marvelous Monday, Terrific Tuesday, Wonderful Wednesday, Tremendous Thursday, Fantastic Friday, Super Saturday and Sensational Sunday.
+"Others have retired, but I'm not going to stop.
 Maintaining a happy, positive attitude means everything to me."

 "Mostly, I feel proud of my life and my 65-year marriage to Sonja.
 We've brought up good kids," he said.
 "I've never been rich in money, but am rich in other ways.
 I believe while we're here we should do something for someone else--that's the goodness of life."